 After loading your data, you will see the initial screen.
 Here - you can visually select the data, and select conditions, that will be used in the worksheets.
-In our example, we don't need to choose any filters, because we have pure data sources.
+In our example, we do not need to choose any filters, because we have pure data sources.
 We will come back to this step later.

 We will select only Output table.